mptrsen/distats/README.md

 If you get an error like "Can't locate Some/Module.pm in @INC", you need to update your Perl installation; see REQUIRED PERL MODULES for more information.

+### Required Perl modules

+DiStats uses core modules that are present in any standard Perl distribution.
+The modules listed below have to be installed additionally.
+If you get the error message "Error: Requested to multi-thread but Parallel::ForkManager not usable", it means that Perl can't find the Parallel::ForkManager module.

+* Parallel::ForkManager (if you want to run the program with more than 1 thread)
+* DBI
+* DBD::SQLite

 ## DATA REQUIREMENTS

 DiStats only needs a regular Fasta file as input file.
 The header of the Fasta file must contain the genus and species name separated by an underscore and, after a pipe, an unambiguously unique ID for that sequence.
 Here is an example: